 - Configure applications and middleware services to run with minimal privileges.

-- The application must automatically log out the inactive User after 15 minutes unless an extended session is approved by design and accepted by an IT AVP.
+- The application must automatically log out the inactive User after 15 minutes unless an extended session is approved by design and accepted by an Office of Information Technology AVP.

 - You must destroy corresponding data and session information on the server when the User logs out of the application.

-- The logout button or link must be easily accessible to the User on every page after being authenticated.
+- The logout button or link must be easily accessible to the User on every page after they have authenticated.

 B. Controlled Administrative Privileges

 - Use access control checks to mediate all requests to a standard security gateway (i.e., Mandatory Access Control), ensuring that access control checks are triggered whether or not the User is authenticated.